 The first thing you need to make a shoe is called the LAST.
 The shoe last is a wood, plastic, or metal form that gives the shoe its shape.
 You would think the last would follow the shape of the human foot…

-and it does..sort of.
-Each style of shoe requires its own last to set its shape and size.
-Each and every shoe size requires a left last and a right last.
-So, to make a standard 14 size size-run you will need at least 28 lasts.
-Actually, if you want to use a modern, high-speed assembly line and make 2,000 pairs of shoes a day, you will need about 700 pairs of lasts!
+and it does…sort of.
+Each shoe style requires its own last to set its shape and size.
+In addition, every shoe size requires a left last and a right last.
+So, to make a standard 14 size size-run, you will need at least 28 lasts.
+If you want to use a modern, high-speed assembly line and make 2,000 pairs of shoes a day, you will need about 700 pairs of lasts!

 The shell pattern

-Once the last has been selected for the specific style of shoe you are making, you will need to make a SHELL PATTERN to follow this last.
+Once you select the last for the specific style of shoe you are making, you will need to make a SHELL PATTERN to follow this last.
 The shell pattern is simply the flat shape that can be stretched over the last into a 3-dimensional shape.
 This is the shoemaker or patternmaker’s art.

 Once the shoe pattern is designed, the factory will cut the pattern parts for the shoe upper.
 This is the job of the shoe factory’s cutting department.
 The factory will use giant cookie cutters, computer-controlled knives, laser, water, or hand cutting to make all the parts.
-Again, each part of the shoe, inside and out, padding and reinforcements, etc… must be cut.
+Again, the cutting department must cut each part of the shoe, inside and out, padding, and reinforcements.
 If a shoe has 20 parts, the factory will need 20 cutting dies x 14 sizes.
 It is not unusual to have thousands and thousands of cutting dies.

 The footwear stitching department

 Once all the parts are cut and organized into kits, the stitchers can go to work.
 This part of the factory is called the stitching department or stitching line.
 A single stitching line may have 50 to 100 workers depending on the complexity of the shoe.
 Generally, two stitching lines can support one assembly line.
-The stitchers put together the shoe’s outer shell, inside lining, and tongue parts.
-The stitchers will also add the reinforcements, hardware, lace loops, collar foam, and heel counters.
-The stitching department will also handle the heel and toe forming operations.
+First, the stitchers put together the shoe’s outer shell, inside lining, and tongue parts.
+The stitchers will also add reinforcements, hardware, lace loops, collar foam, and heel counters.
+Next, the stitching department will handle the heel and toe forming operations.
 The final stitching operation is to attach the pattern part that closes the bottom of the finished upper.
 This is called the Strobel sock.
-When you look inside a sports shoe, the Strobel stitch is the caterpillar-like stitching that runs along the bottom edge.
+The Strobel stitch is the caterpillar-like stitching that runs along the bottom edge when you look inside a sports shoe.

-With the stitching complete it is time for FINAL ASSEMBLY.
+With the stitching complete, it is time for FINAL ASSEMBLY.
 This is done on the ASSEMBLY LINE.
 Not to be confused with the stitching or stock fitting lines.
-This is when the shoe upper is joined with the outsole.
+Final assembly is when the shoe upper is joined with the outsole.